 - Sick leave (if required for stipend payments)

 - Candidates who have had a total of more than 12 months LOA previously

 - Candidates 'at risk' or on unsatisfactory progress

 - Candidates applying for leave where leave is not normally approved

 - International candidates on a student visa.

-International students on a student visa must attach the following documents to the application:
+International students on a student visa must also attach the following documents to the application:

 - A copy of your passport identification page